 After visiting The Archway head to the south side of the interstate to visit Ft.
 Kearney.
 This was an important outpost along the trail, it allowed the pioneers to resupply and offered them a safe resting area in a sometimes harsh territory.

 Continue on brave pioneer, you’re 15% finished with your journey!

 We are next headed to the Scottsbluff area and there is A LOT to see here so make sure you have some snacks.
 This would also be a great area to make your home base for a few days.
 The first landmark you can see from a distance is Courthouse and Jail Rocks.

 These are the first rock formations that the pioneers would have seen on their journey west.
 At one time there was also a Pony Express station located here.

 Just a mere fifteen miles further west stands Chimney Rock.

 One of the most awe inspiring and famous landmarks along the trail, Chimney Rock rises over 300 feet above the valley.
 Do you have some quarters in your pocket?
 If one is a Nebraska state quarter then you will see a wagon in front of this majestic landmark.
-While you’re here make sure to check out the cemetery the newly renovated visitor’s center.
+While you’re here make sure to check out the pioneer cemetery.